boazbk/tcs/lec_02_representation.md

 ![A computational process](../figure/computation.png){#figureid .class width=300px height=300px}

-In future lectures, we will turn to mathematically defining  computational process, but, as we discussed above for now we want to focus on _computational tasks_; i.e., focus on the __specification__ and not the __implementation__.
+In future chapters, we will turn to mathematically defining  computational process, but, as we discussed above for now we want to focus on _computational tasks_; i.e., focus on the __specification__ and not the __implementation__.
 Again, at an abstract level, a computational task can specify any relation that the output needs to have with the input.
 But for most of this course, we will focus on the simplest and most common task of _computing a  function_.
 Here are some examples: